kaltura/DeveloperPortalDocs/documentation/Video-Analytics-and-Insights/DataRetrievalAPI.md

 subcat: Analytics API - Limited Alpha
 ---

-*This API is a part of Kaltura's new analytics platform.*
+*This new analytics service is in limited alpha version.*
-*It is available by request, as it is currently released as an Early Preview.*
+*Access to this service is available by request, as it is currently released as an Early Preview.*
-*Please write to maya.schnaidman@kaltura.com to request activation.*
+*Please write to VPaaS@kaltura.com to request activation.*

 The Kaltura Video Insights Data Retrieval API provides a simple but powerful tool to query data programmatically using Kaltura API standards, such as authentication, client libraries, etc.